AzuredBlue/mpv-anilist-updater/README.md

 - If you leave the table empty (`DIRECTORIES = {}`), the script will work for every video you watch with mpv.
 - If you specify one or more directories, the script will only trigger for files whose path starts with any of those directories.
+> [!NOTE]
-- **Note:** Restricting directories only prevents the script from automatically updating AniList for files outside the specified directories.
+> Restricting directories only prevents the script from automatically updating AniList for files outside the specified directories.
 Manual actions using the keybinds (Ctrl+A, Ctrl+B, Ctrl+D) will still work for any file, regardless of its location.

 ## How It Works